 There’s nothing quite like a fireplace to create a warm and inviting ambiance.
-It’s often one of the most important focal points of a room.
+It’s often the most important focal point of a room.
 Therefore, to ensure your fireplace sizzles instead of fizzles, avoid these four common fireplace faux pas.

-1. Designing a fireplace that is too small for the space.
-Make sure your fireplace is designed to the scale of the room.
-Going too small can look cheap and wimpy and won’t create the impact you want and expect from a fireplace.
+The scale of a fireplace in relation to the room is critical.
+Going too small can look cheap and wimpy.
+It won’t create the impact you want and expect from a fireplace.
 Conversely, going too large can overwhelm the room.
 A “right-sized” fireplace will convey the impression of a cozy lifestyle to your buyers.
 A fireplace that is scaled properly to the room can create a strong desire to live there.

-2. Putting the fireplace in a corner is a terrible design idea.
-Not only can this make the design look dated, but it will also make for an awkward space.
+Putting the fireplace in a corner is a terrible design idea.
+Not only can this make the design look dated, but it also makes for an awkward space.
 Therefore, buyers might have a difficult time envisioning how to arrange furniture within the space.
 Instead, place the fireplace in the center of the space.
 Make it a focal point.

-3. Not offering up-to-date options.
-Buyers want to express their individuality and therefore desire a fireplace that represents their lifestyle.
-Make sure the options you offer are varied, easy to maintain and on trend so buyers can truly make it their own.
+Buyers want to express their individuality.
+Therefore, they want a fireplace that represents their lifestyle.
+Make sure the options you offer are varied, easy to maintain, and on trend so buyers can truly make it their own.

-4. Not treating the fireplace as a highlight feature.
-A fireplace commands attention so make sure you present this selling feature in a way that “wows” buyers when they enter the space!
+A fireplace commands attention.
+It deserves to be treated as a selling feature in a way that “wows” buyers when they enter the space.
 Make the fireplace the true focal point of the room.

-Whether designed to impress or to create a sense of romance and warmth in the room, there is no denying that a roaring fire in a space is just the right touch to make a house feel like a home.
-Your buyers will certainly think the same when they see a well-designed fireplace in the space they’re considering for their next home.
+Whether designed to impress, or to create a sense of romance and warmth in the room, there is no denying that a fireplace is an important feature.
+Your buyers will certainly appreciate a well-designed fireplace in the space they’re considering for their next home.